mossgreen/mossgreen.github.io/_posts/2018-09-26-Spring-Certification-Spring-Boot.md

 ## What does @SpringBootApplication do?

-It's a top-level annotation designed to use only at class level.
+It's a top-level annotation designed to use **only at class level**.
 It's a convenience annotation that equivalent to declaring the following three:

 1. `@EnableAutoConfiguration`: enable Spring Boot’s auto-configuration mechanism